guardian/thrashers/README.md

 ### Previewing your thrasher locally

 Recent versions of Chrome block `https` local requests by default.
 To preview your thrasher in chrome, open `chrome://flags/` and enable the "Allow invalid certificates for resources loaded from localhost" flag.

-### Using HTML, CSS and JavaScript thrashers on iOS and Android fronts

-Setting the `useHtml` field to `true` will render a webview on Android & iOS fronts.
-Setting to `false` (the default option) will display the fallback image.

-This feature will allow us to show dynamic web content on mobile fronts.
-It's important to test on both iOS/Android platforms when setting `useHtml` to `true`, there's likely to be some browser differences and some links may be handled differently.

-For advice on how to test/develop for apps please contact the apps team.